Immpression-Dev-Team/immpression/README.md

 - Create .env file in root folder (immpression)
   - Linux & MacOS: `touch .env`
-  - Windows: `echo. > filename.txt`
+  - Windows: `echo. > .env`
 - Create data folder for persistent local mongoDB storage in root folder (immpression)
-  - Linux, MacOS, & Windows: `mkdir data`
+  - Linux, macOS, & Windows: `mkdir data`
+  -
 ### Step 3

 #### Populate .env File

-- Use .env-example to populate your .env file, you will need to reach out to someone for sensitive values
+- Use .env-example to populate your root .env file, you will need to reach out to someone for sensitive values
 - To populate EXPO_TOKEN follow the steps below:
   - Navigate to Expo Go - Access Tokens.
 Replace this URL with your username: https://expo.dev/accounts/<YOUR_USERNAME>/settings/access-tokens
   - Create a new token and paste its value into EXPO_TOKEN in your .env file